Backing EU path, Serbian right wing vies for power

 The Radicals were ideological allies of Milosevic, in power with him when NATO bombed Serbia in 1999 to halt the mass killings and expulsion of ethnic Albanians from Kosovo.
 Nikolic broke away in 2008 when the party split over EU integration.

 Tadic, a psychologist by profession and president since 2004, says the makeover is cosmetic.
-Democratic Party campaign videos have warned Serbs that to vote for Nikolic would be to “gamble with Serbia’s European future.”
+Handing power to the opposition would slam the brakes on Serbia’s EU bid and reverse the process of reconciliation in the region, he says.

 Under the liberals, Serbia closed a dark chapter with the arrest and extradition of Bosnian Serb genocide suspects Radovan Karadzic and Ratko Mladic, and in March became an official candidate for EU membership.